...

 • Physical Removal – Excavation and removal of the underground root and rhizome system, ensuring Japanese knotweed is gone, and gone for good.

-• Herbicide Treatment – Is a control method, as while herbicide can kill immature plants, it’s less effective on mature rhizomes, often causing dormancy rather than death.
+• Herbicide Treatment – This is a control method, as while herbicide can kill immature plants, it’s less effective on mature rhizomes, often causing dormancy rather than death.

 Find out more about our treatment and removal options here: